ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 ```
 {: codeblock}

-This allows you to query the stats to find examples of queries that are particularly long-running, so you can isolate issues and consider a different query pattern, new or modified indexes, different table design, or other strategies to improve performance.
+This allows you to query the statistics to find examples of queries that are particularly long-running.
+You can then isolate issues and consider a different query pattern, new or modified indexes, different table design, or other strategies to improve performance.

-### Query 1: Identify time-consuming queries
+#### Query 1: Identify time-consuming queries
 {: #time_consuming_queries}

 You can spot time-consuming queries by running the following statement: